epfl-ada/ada-2021-project-pandas-brown-bears/README.md

 ## Methods:
 In order to determine the most influential people in the network, we will use `Katz centrality` measure for directed graphs.

-Further, we will apply a community detection algorithm named `Girvan-Newman` to decompose the most influential speakers’ neighborhood into different heavily interlinked groups, which results in a hierarchical clustering.
-Since the Girvan-Newman method encounters some problems when applied to some directed graphs with special structure, then our approach is to treat a directed graph as undirected when using this method for community detection.
+Further, we will apply a community detection algorithm named `Girvan-Newman` to decompose the most influential speakers’ neighborhoods into different heavily interlinked groups, which results in hierarchical clustering.
+Since the Girvan-Newman method encounters some problems when applied to some directed graphs with a special structure, then our approach is to treat a directed graph as undirected when using this method for community detection.
 We will use `modularity` to evaluate the quality of a community clustering.

 In order to track the evolution and structure of communities over the time, we will use `Jaccard similarity`.